 Now Is the Right Time!

 As a parent or someone in a parenting role, you are an essential part of your child’s success.
-There are intentional ways to grow a healthy parent-child relationship while building a sense of confidence in your child so that they can work toward their goals and succeed in school and life.
+There are intentional ways to grow a healthy parent-child relationship while building a sense of confidence in your 4-year-old child so that they can work toward their goals and succeed in school and life.

 Confidence simply means a belief in self.
 But, from where does that confidence come?
 It begins with the trusting relationship you work to develop with your child.
 The bond you have with your child forms a solid foundation from which your child can feel safe to explore the world.